eyuuab/MeTTa-lang-stdlib-documentation/stdlib.md

 *   **Example:**

     ```metta
-    !(@param "Pattern to be matched against expression to be reduced")
+    !(@param "Pattern to be matched against expression to be reduced") ; Returns itself
     ```

 ### `@return`